Coherent confluence modulo relations and double groupoids: Globular coherence from double coherence

 \subsubsection{Confluence modulo isotopy}

-We consider the $3$-polygraph $E$ defined by the following data \begin{enumerate}[{\bf i)}] \item $E_{\leq 1}=P_{\leq 1}$, \item it has six $2$-cells given in (\ref{E:TwoCellsCupCap}) and the dot $2$-cells in \ref{E:TwoCellsDotCrossings}, \item the isotopy $3$-cells (\ref{E:Isotopy1} -- \ref{E:Isotopy3}) of the $3$-polygraph of pearls. \end{enumerate} Let $R$ be a $3$-polygraph such that $R_{\leq 2} = P_{\leq 2}$ where $P$ is the $3$-polygraph of \ref{SSS:ToyExample}, and whose $3$-cells are given by $(\alpha_{\pm}, \beta_{\pm} , \gamma)$ of (\ref{E:relationsPermutations} -- \ref{E:ThreeCellKLR}), and let us consider the $3$-polygraph modulo $\ER{}{}$.
-Following \ref{SSS:RemarquesERconfluentModuloE}, the only critical branchings we have to consider are those of the form $(f,g)$ with $f$ in $\ER^{\ast (1)}$ and $g$ in $\Ro$.
-The branching (\ref{branch}) is not such a branching because the top $3$-cell belongs to $\tck{E}$, and the top-right $2$-cell is not reducible by $R$.
-Moreover, one can check that the only critical branchings we have to consider are given by pairs $(f,g)$ of $3$-cells both in $\Ro$.
-The $3$-cell $\gamma$ in $\Ro$ does not overlap with $\alpha_{\pm}$ or $\beta_{\pm}$, so the only critical branchings we have to consider are those of the $3$-polygraph of permutations described in {\cite[5.4.4]{GuiraudMalbos09}}, with either upward or downward orientated strands.
+We consider the $3$-polygraph $E$ defined by the following data \begin{enumerate}[{\bf i)}] \item $E_{\leq 1} :=P_{\leq 1}$, \item it has the four generating $2$-cells given in \eqref{E:TwoCellsCupCap} and the two dot generating $2$-cells in \eqref{E:TwoCellsDotCrossings}, \item the isotopy $3$-cells (\ref{E:Isotopy1} -- \ref{E:Isotopy3}) of the $3$-polygraph of pearls. \end{enumerate} Let $R$ be a $3$-polygraph such that $R_{\leq 2} := P_{\leq 2}$, and whose $3$-cells are given by $(\alpha_{\pm}, \beta_{\pm} , \gamma)$ of (\ref{E:relationsPermutations} -- \ref{E:ThreeCellKLR}), and let us consider the $3$-polygraph modulo $\ER{}{}$.
+Following \eqref{SSS:RemarquesERconfluentModuloE}, the only critical branchings we have to consider are those of the form $(f,g)$ with $f$ in $\ER^{\ast (1)}$ and $g$ in $\Ro$.
+This set of critical branchings can be reduced to the branchings $(f,g)$ with $f,g$ in $\Ro$.
+There is no critical branching modulo between $\gamma$ and $\alpha_{\pm}$ or $\beta_{\pm}$, thus the only critical branchings we have to consider are those of the $3$-polygraph of permutations described in {\cite[5.4.4]{GuiraudMalbos09}}, with both upward and downward direction of strands.